-Even though we tend to use Phantom Limb as espresso in the two Huckleberry cafes, it’ll still taste great as a brewed coffee at home.
+Even though we tend to use Phantom Limb as espresso in the two Huckleberry cafes, most often for straight shots and the smaller milk beverages, it’ll still taste great as a brewed coffee at home.
 Expect jammy, fruity sweetness, tangy brightness, and a syrupy body.

-Current Blend: All from the Guji area of Sidama, Ethiopia: Sidama Hantate Natural and Sidama Guji Gr 1 Washed.
+Current Blend: All from the Guji area of Sidama, Ethiopia: Sidama Guji Natural and Sidama Guji Gr 1 Washed.

 Current Tasting Notes: raspberry and blackberry, lemon brightness, floral aromatics, subtle cocoa.

 Many people suffer from phantom pain, limb loss or limb difference (including customers of ours) and therefore with every purchase of this blend we try to raise awareness and money by donating a portion of proceeds to local amputee support organizations.
-Our very next set of stickers will include a short line explaining just that so stay tuned.
 All of our coffee blends are named after songs that have significance for our company's history.
 Phantom Limb is a song by The Shins that was one of the first conversations that Koan and Mark ever had.